harrisondowns/gdt-2017/README.md

 GDT 2017
 Game Dev Tool README

+This program was written as part of Polyhack, the Tufts University fall hackathon.
+The three team members were:

+Harrison Downs
+Jason Iskendarian
+James Hopkins

+We wrote the core of the project in just under 24 hours.
+We came in with an initial basis of functions that controlled the OS and UI, as well as some graphics tests (a basic version of the sprite maker, keyboard, and sprite manager that were later updated during the event).

 Program Structure:

 GDT.ino represents the core of the project.
 All OS/UI Functions and variables reside there.
 Shared memory must reside there since the linking order of an Arduino project is not defined well.